One Pot Thai Pasta

 - 8 ounces whole wheat spaghetti

-- ½ cup chopped cilantro
+- 1/2 cup chopped cilantro

-- ½ cup chopped peanuts
+- 1/2 cup chopped peanuts

 - Heat the olive oil in a large skillet over medium heat.
 Add the red onion, mushrooms, and carrots and cook for 5 minutes or until softened.
 Add the garlic, ginger, and bell pepper and saute 2 minutes.

 - Add the spaghetti and stir as it softens.
 Increase the heat to medium high, cover, and bring to a boil.
-Remove the lid, lower the heat to medium.
+Remove the lid and lower the heat to medium.
 Cook for 9-12 minutes or until the pasta is al dente and has absorbed most of the liquid, stirring occasionally.

 - Remove from heat and stir in the lime juice and cilantro.
 Serve with the chopped peanuts, extra lime, and enjoy!